-A more difficult problem is the 3SUM-problem that asks to find three numbers in the array such that their sum is x.
-This problem can be solved in $O(n^2)$ time.
-Can you see how it is possible?
+A more difficult problem is the 3SUM problem that asks to find three numbers in the array such that their sum is x.
+Using the idea of the above algorithm, this problem can be solved in $O(n^2)$ time1.
+Can you see how?